Anthony Phillips (baseball)

-Anthony Garet Phillips (born 11 April 1990) is a former South African baseball infielder.
+Anthony Gareth Phillips (born 11 April 1990) is a South African former professional baseball infielder.
 He has been a member of the Seattle Mariners, Philadelphia Phillies, Los Angeles Angels of Anaheim and Colorado Rockies organizations.
 He bats and throws right-handed.
 He has been compared to a "young Chuck Knoblauch" by the Seattle Post-Intelligencer.
 José Moreno, Phillips' former manager, compared his style of play to that of David Eckstein.
 While not officially retired, Phillips is now a minor league coach.

 Professional career

 Seattle Mariners

 Born in Bellville, Western Cape, South Africa, Phillips was scouted by Pat Kelly and Phillip Biersteker to sign with the Seattle Mariners at age 16 after his participation in the 2006 World Baseball Junior Championship.
 He began his professional career with the rookie-level Arizona League Mariners.
 Phillips batted .279 with 24 runs, 34 hits, 1 double, 9 RBIs and 5 stolen bases in 45 games.
 In the next season, he played with three levels of the Mariners' organization including the rookie-level Pulaski Mariners, the Class-A Short Season Everett AquaSox and the Class-A Advanced High Desert Mavericks.
 With Pulaski, he batted .196 with 7 runs, 11 hits, 1 double, 4 RBIs and 4 stolen bases in 14 games.
 He played 51 games with the AquaSox and batted .187 with 23 runs, 28 hits, 5 doubles, 1 triple, 2 home runs, 17 RBIs and 5 stolen bases.
 Finally, with the Mavericks, Phillips batted .111 with 1 hit and 1 RBI in 3 games.
 He hit his first career home run on 10 July against the Tri-City Dust Devils.
 He spent the 2009 season with the Class-A Short Season Everett AquaSox and batted .247 with 29 runs, 59 hits, 8 doubles, 3 triples, 7 home runs, 28 RBIs and 3 stolen bases in 68 games.
 He was first on the AquaSox in caught stealing (8) and second in at-bats (239), home runs and strikeouts (65).
 He began the 2010 season with the Triple-A Tacoma Rainiers but, after just one game, he was assigned to extended spring training.